Aramythia/Storygraph-Gantt-Chart-Generator/README.md

 ![This was the first chart I made lol](https://i.imgur.com/KhfGfqN.png)

-Disclaimer: Not affiliated or endorsed by The Storygraph in anyway.
+Disclaimer: I am not affiliated with or endorsed by The Storygraph in any way.